 1 large egg

 Preheat the oven to 350 F. Line two cookie sheets with parchment paper.

-In a large heavy skillet over medium heat, toast sesame seeds until golden brown, shaking skillet and stirring frequently to keep them moving.
+In a large heavy skillet over medium heat, toast sesame seeds until golden brown, shaking the skillet and stirring frequently to avoid burning or browning them too fast.
 Remove from heat and set aside.

-Measure the flour, sugar, butter, water, baking powder, vanilla, salt, and egg into a large mixing bowl.
-With an electric mixer on low speed, beat until well blended, occasionally scraping the sides of the bowl with a silicone spatula.
+Mix the flour, sugar, butter, water, baking powder, vanilla, salt, and egg in a large mixing bowl.
+With the help of an electric mixer on low speed, beat the ingredients until well blended, occasionally scraping the sides of the bowl with a silicone spatula.

 Using about 2 teaspoons of dough for each cookie, shape into ovals of about 2 inches in length.
 Work with all of the dough and roll each cookie in the remaining toasted sesame seeds.

 Bake in the preheated oven for about 15 to 20 minutes, or until lightly browned.

 Remove the cookies to wire racks to cool.
 Store the cookies in a tightly covered container for up to 1 week.